 Notes

 Freezing cookies and cookie dough: baked cookies can be frozen, tightly wrapped in plastic and stored in a freezer bag, for up to 3 months.
 Simply thaw at room temperature for an hour or heat in the microwave for 30 seconds to serve.
 Cookie dough can also be frozen and baked later: scoop dough onto a flat surface like a plate or baking sheet, and place in the freezer for an hour.
 Then store frozen cookie dough balls in a freezer-safe bag to be baked whenever cookie cravings strike!
-Bake from frozen for 12 minutes at 350 degrees F, or 14 minutes if you like them crispy on the edges.
+Bake from frozen for 12 minutes at 350 degrees F, or 14 minutes if you like them crispier on the edges.

-Like this recipe?
-Please rate it and leave a comment or tag me on Instagram @katiebirdbakes, and sign up for my email list to receive my recipes straight to your inbox every time I post!
+Like this oatmeal chocolate chip cookie recipe?
+Please leave a STAR RATING and REVIEW, and sign up for my email list to receive my recipes straight to your inbox every time I post!
+You can also tag me on Instagram @katiebirdbakes!

 Leave a Reply